HarryCaveMan/bert-serving-rust/doc/bert_embedding_service.md

 # Bert Embedding Service

 ## Base Path
-The embedding service path will be set by the `SERVICE` environment variable, but will defailt to `/bert_embedding_service`
+The embedding service path will be set by the `SERVICE` environment variable, but will default to `/bert_embedding_service`

 ## API
 ### `GET /ping`